Careers & Volunteering

 1) High School Diploma or GED required

-2) A passion for working with and serving children and families
+3) A passion for working with and serving the public

-3) Ability to interact with and assist the public in a friendly and responsive manner
+4) Ability to interact and assist with the public in a friendly and responsive manner

-1) Bachelor’s Degree in a field related to education/childhood development
+1) Bachelor’s Degree in a field related to library services

 2) Knowledge of library best practices and/or experience working in public libraries